tomxbarnesx/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

-Two days ago we started working, and as of two hours ago, we're almost done.
-In our current state, if we had to push the repository and deploy the latest version of our code to production, our users would see a half-finished, currently broken new-feature.
-That's no good.

-But no big deal, right?
-We can just wait until we're done with the feature to deploy our code then.
-But what if we notice a big bug currently breaking the application for all users?
-It's an easy fix, and one simple change would make everything work again.
-Unfortunately, even if you made that commit, you can't currently deploy, because while your edit might fix the bug, you'd still be pushing our half-finished and broken new-feature.
+As of two hours ago, it's almost there, but if we had to push it now and deploy the latest version of our code, our users would see a half-finished, currently broken new feature.
+That's fine if we have the time, but what if we notice a big bug breaking the application for all users?
+It's an easy fix, and one simple change could make everything work again.
+Unfortunately, even if you made that commit, you can't deploy.
+Your edit might fix the bug, but you'd still be pushing a half-finished feature.

 ```
 r4212d1 Fix to application breaking bug (aviflombaum, just now)